 A.R.
-60. A6 and A7 have reported to the scorers and are waiting to enter the game.
+3-6.
+A6 and A7 have reported to the scorers and are waiting to enter the game.
 Team A commits a violation, and during the dead-ball period, Team B requests a timeout.
-The coach from Team A changes her mind and wants A8 and A9 to report and enter the game rather than A6 and A7.
+The coach from Team A changes their mind and wants A8 and A9 to report and enter the game rather than A6 and A7.